 It’s a very interesting profession for you to think about, with great recruitment opportunities, attractive salaries (£56k), and a relatively short training phase as it only takes 2 years to complete a Level 3 — Surveying Technician Apprenticeship.

-Furthermore, the increased use of 3D modelling packages and BIM (Building Information Modelling) software makes it a profession with innovating digital solutions to explore in the future.
-This intelligent model-based process enables efficient and sustainable construction, but could also be put to great use in the planning, design and managing of buildings and infrastructure too.
-If you like technology, numbers and the construction sector, it’s an ideal role for you!
+Furthermore, the increased use of 3D modeling packages and BIM (Building Information Modelling) software makes it a profession with innovating digital solutions to explore in the future.
+This intelligent model-based process enables efficient and sustainable construction, but could also be put to great use in the planning, design, and managing of buildings and infrastructure too.
+If you like technology, numbers, and the construction sector, it’s an ideal role for you!

-Starting as a junior quantity surveying can lead to very interesting senior roles, such as commercial manager, contracts manager or head of contracts.
+Starting as a junior quantity surveying can lead to very interesting senior roles with construction skills, such as commercial manager, contracts manager, or head of contracts.

 I hope this has given some indication of the breadth of opportunities available to you in the construction sector, a sector that is in desperate need of young, fresh talent across the board.

-Best of luck securing your first work opportunity!
+Best of luck securing your first work opportunity with the construction skills!